vmstio/docs/content/rules/process.md

 Please refer to our rules on [NSFW](/rules/spam) content for items which might run afoul of this rule.

-Sexual content might generally fall into one of three catagories:
+Sexual content might generally fall into one of three categories:

 * 18+
 * Explicit
 * Illegal

-Absolutely under no circumstance is 18+ content allowed without a content warning.
+Absolutely under no circumstances is 18+ content allowed without a content warning.
 Users should not use their vmst.io accounts for posting sexually explicit or pornographic content.
-Illegal content, such as CSAM or content that violates the consent of others will be actioned by account deletion and referral to the appropriate law enforcement agency.
+Illegal content, such as CSAM or content that violates the consent of others, will be actioned by account deletion and referral to the appropriate law enforcement agency.

 ### Brand Accounts

-Brands who create accounts [in violation of our policies](/rules/brands) will generally be asked to migrate their account to a different server.
+Brands who create accountsin violation of our policies(/rules/brands) will generally be asked to migrate their account to a different server.
 These types of violations should be handled by Administrators.

 ## Report Types

-There are three main types of reports on Mastodon
+There are three main types of reports on Mastodon:

 * vmst.io user vs vmst.io user (intra-server)
 * vmst.io user vs federated server user (inter-server)